ltonetwork/documentation/04-scenario/index.md

 ### name

 The name of the scenario.
 Shown when listing scenarios.
-The title SHOULD be unique within your set of scenarios.
+The name SHOULD be unique within your set of scenarios.

 ### description